 If you have secured a commitment from another organisation or funding body to provide additional resources for this project, the details of that support should be entered here.
 It is important that all organisations that are contributing either directly or indirectly to the intended research, are identified.
 If not, their contributions to the project cannot be reflected in our assessment process or in the summary of the project published externally, if it is funded.
 A Project Partner letter of support from each partner organisation confirming the level of support specific to this proposal must be uploaded via the Project Partner details screen (not in the attachments section).
-Project partner letters of support can be accepted by email, and must be signed and dated within six months of the proposal submission date.
+Project partner letters of support can be accepted as an email version, but all letters of support must be signed by the relevant member of the Project Partner organisation and must be dated within six months of the proposal submission date.